GracesGames/Roguelike2DKit/docs/features.md

 __Rooms__

 * Simply create rooms using tile maps and tile sets (drag and drop)
-* Define spawn locations using tile set metadata
+* Define spawn locations and player start location using tile set metadata

 __Terrain__